ems-project/EMSCoreBundle/doc/commands.md

   contentType                        ContentType name

 Options:
-      --scrollSize=SCROLLSIZE        Size of the elasticsearch scroll request --scrollTimeout=SCROLLTIMEOUT  Time to migrate "scrollSize" items i.e. 30s or 2m --searchQuery[=SEARCHQUERY]    Query used to find elasticsearch records to transform [default: "{}"] --dryRun                       dry run
+      --scroll-size=SCROLLSIZE        Size of the elasticsearch scroll request --scroll-timeout=SCROLLTIMEOUT  Time to migrate "scrollSize" items i.e. 30s or 2m --search-query[=SEARCHQUERY]    Query used to find elasticsearch records to transform [default: "{}"] --dry-run                       dry run
 ```

-* **--scrollSize**: Size of the elasticsearch scroll request
+* **--scroll-size**: Size of the elasticsearch scroll request
-* **--scrollTimeout**: Time to migrate "scrollSize" items i.e. 30s or 2m
+* **--scroll-timeout**: Time to migrate "scrollSize" items i.e. 30s or 2m
-* **--searchQuery**: json escaped string with es query
+* **--search-query**: json escaped string with es query
-* **--dryRun** : will not commit the database transactions
+* **--dry-run** : will not commit the database transactions

 ## Revision